hoangduong19/OkuusAdventure/README.md

 🚀 Welcome to My SDL C++ Project!
 As known as my UET assignment about coding Game 🚀
 ![design](https://github.com/hoangduong19/OkuusAdventure/assets/160806540/10c8f30c-4c45-4db3-ab1c-a2e05a79b192)
 ## 🎉Introduction
 Using SDL2 library as main tool to develop, my remake of the classic game, Flappy Bird, brings back the beloved gameplay with a new fresh look and feel.
 In this game, instead of the original bird, you 'll control a Bird aka Okuu has an ability to explode anything see want!
-Certainly, it's a NUCLEAR power!
+Certainly, it's NUCLEAR power!
 You'll guide her through a world filled with green pipes.
 The goal?
 Simple!
 Navigate through the gaps in the pipes, aim for the high score, and don't touch anything!
 It's a test of patience, precision, and perseverance.
 ## 🎮Gameplay
 The controls are as simple as the original.
 But, there are some new features in my game comparing with Dong Nguyen's game:
 -  Press SPACE to make the bird flap.